 ByFood was launched in July 2019 by Serkan Toso, however, the platform first began in January 2018 as “Tokyo by Food,” a booking platform for food experiences in Tokyo.A lifelong volunteer interested in solving social issues, Serkan integrated a donation system into his business model, pledging to give 10 school lunches to children in Cambodia for each person who booked a food experience.
 In recognition of this commitment, Tokyo by Food was chosen as one of the world’s top social initiatives by One Young World in April 2018.

 At the same time, Kaoru Joho, CEO of Tablecross Inc., was developing a similarly charitable Japanese business: a restaurant reservation app which also donated school lunch meals to children in developing countries.
 Shaped by early experiences witnessing poverty while traveling in Indonesia, Kaoru was an early proponent of the CSV (Creating Shared Value) company model in Japan.
 Together, Serkan and Kaoru realized the combined potential of their two businesses to effect positive change and decided to merge.

-As of June 2019, the company has donated over 230,000 lunches to children in developing countries and aims to donate over 5 million meals within the next 5 years.
-However, Serkan and Kaoru both agree that donating lunch meals, though a good first step, is not enough.
-ByFood’s new and improved Food for Happiness initiative involves partnering with even more non-profit organizations and charitable groups, which provide necessities like housing and education to children in need.
-Our goal is to create a large-scale social impact so that children worldwide, rather than worrying about finding their next meal or a place to sleep, can start dreaming and planning for a better future.
-Then, they can grow up and change the world.
+The founders both agreed that donating lunch meals, though a good first step, was not enough.
+ByFood’s Food for Happiness project has since evolved to include a wider scope of projects run by NGOs that provide not just food, but also housing and education, to children in need.
+The goal is to create a large-scale social impact so that children worldwide, rather than worrying about finding their next meal or a place to sleep, can start dreaming and planning for a better future.